LukeDowell/tarkov-inventory-tracker/README.md

    I may have to do some resizing w/ Jimp or figure out a standard ratio going forward.
 3. Bulk processing of these images in order to extract the black and white text.
 It would be neat if I could commit whatever that solution ends up being...

+## 07/31/2022

+Interesting, I am seeing different results using the crawler than I am with my browser.
+Part of my code selects the nearest image inside of a table row, finds its source, and assumes that is the icon image for the given piece of gear.
+In my browser most of these URLs are pretty normal: [Altyn Image](https://static.wikia.nocookie.net/escapefromtarkov_gamepedia/images/2/2d/AltynHelmetIcon.png/revision/latest?cb=20180517203714)

+I took the response of the crawler and replaced my test file's contents with the response's body and noticed the URLs are
+different: `data:image/gif;base64,R0lGODlhAQABAIABAAAAAP///yH5BAEAAAEALAAAAAABAAEAQAICTAEAOw%3D%3D`

+I wonder what is up with that?
+What is also weird is that the very first entry in the table has an image, but none of the others do.
+My first thought is that this is actually anti-crawler behavior to help protect their bandwidth, which would maybe be a little annoying but not that bad.
+I can just use a headless browser to gather the image URLs and then still just pass them to Crawler if I wish.